 Educators at this beautiful, maple-tree filled nature center will be in Warren’s Sugar House hosting a fun-for-all-ages series, recounting folklore and sharing facts about this sweet time of year.
 Several time slots are available each day.
 The pancake brunch includes a sugaring demo and guided bird walk; register to secure your spot.

 Maple Sugaring Party - Scarsdale

 Join the maple sugaring celebration with featured events and activities including sap collecting demonstrations, crafts, candy and porridge making.
-Pre-pay prior to March 5 to save on admission.
+Pre-pay prior to March 4 to save on admission.
+Read our review.

 Sugarfest - Mount Kisco